Who We Are

-We support and resource partner organisations in Africa, working together to directly improve the lives of disabled children and their families
+We support and resource partner organisations in Africa, working together to directly improve the lives of children with disabilities and their families.

-We influence policy, legislation and international law for the rights and needs of disabled children in Africa
+We influence policy, legislation and international law for the rights and needs of children with disabilities in Africa

 We Believe In

 Giving disabled children the tools to take charge of their own future